Last Memories

 I think I crawled into his bed for a bit, while he was able to sit in the chair.
 I was exhausted and craved a bit of rest.
 We changed places a short time later and that was the last time he was in a chair.

 Eleven days later I crawled back into his bed.
 This time he was in it also.
 I curved my body against his back and buttocks.
-Under the sheet, arms hugging and hands caressing all his frontal parts.
+Under the sheet, arms hugging and hands caressing.
 Only moments remained.
 A couple deep, harsh and gasping breaths.
 Then he was gone.

 And, now, fifteen months later, I play alone with a spongy yellow ball, one of the several we sporadically used, at home.
 The blue one used in the hospital is someplace amidst my bags, I think.
 We had a magenta one too, my favorite.